MicrosoftDocs/SupportArticles-docs/support/windows-client/grouppolicy/create-and-manage-central-store.md

 If .adml files for additional languages are required, you must copy the folder that contains the .adml files for that language to the Central Store.
 When you have copied all .admx and .adml files, the PolicyDefinitions folder on the domain controller should contain the .admx files and one or more folders that contain language-specific .adml files.

 > [!NOTE]
-> When you copy the .admx and .adml files from a Windows 10-based computer, verify that the most recent updates to these files are installed.
+> When you copy the .admx and .adml files from a Windows 8.1-based or Windows 10-based computer, verify that the most recent updates to these files are installed.
 Also, make sure that the most recent Administrative Templates files are replicated.
 This advice also applies to service packs, as applicable.

 When the operating system collection is completed, merge any OS extension or application ADMX/ADML files into the new PolicyDefinitions folder.